 Smoking and vaping are prohibited within the Centre and on the Centre grounds.
 Our Centre is 100% smokefree and vapefree seven days a week.

 KidzWay Early Learning Centre seeks to be an environment where children are supported and given guidelines, clear limits and boundaries for acceptable behaviour.
 It is a place where children are encouraged to take responsibility for their own behaviour and supported as they work to build positive relationships with others.
 These procedures are displayed on the hall noticeboard.

 As a general rule, sunscreen is applied from November - March.
 We will apply sunscreen on your child before going outside in the morning and again in the afternoon.
 An “A” stamp is used in the morning and “P” in the afternoon to identify that your child has been sun-blocked.
-If your child requires a certain type of sunscreen, please leave a named container of it at the Centre.
-Please ensure you read our current policy on sunscreen, which is available from the office.
+If your child requires a certain type of sunscreen, or if you have any other preferences or concerns, please see the Head Teacher.
+Please ensure you read our current policy on sunscreen, which is displayed in the hallway.
 Sunscreen provided by KidzWay is charged twice per year; $2.00 at the start of Term 1 and $2.00 at the start of Term 4.

 Toys should not come to the Centre in case they are damaged, lost or cause conflicts with other children.
 However, a comfort toy or cloth for rest or sleep time is acceptable.

-Are conducted by Public Health South staff at the Centre.
-Included in your enrolment pack is a consent form.
-Parents will be notified when their child is scheduled for one of these checks.
+These are conducted by Public Health South staff at the Centre.
+Parents of four-year-olds will be notified when their child is scheduled for one of these checks.

 In order to maintain a fair and transparent system, and satisfy ratios and licensing requirements, this procedure outlines KidzWay's process on how our waiting list is managed.

 - Children are placed on the waiting list once a completed enrolment form is received.